ekiraya/In_depth_osTicket_Installation/README.md

 <h2>List of Prerequisites</h2>

-- To have a VM or physical computer where you want to install osticket
+- To have a VM or physical computer where you want to install osTicket

 <h2>High-Level Deployment and Configuration Steps</h2>